 Water at the mark

 There is no right to water at a start buoy (or committee boat).
 Starboard has rights over port.
-Leeward boats have right of way over windward boats and can luff them as high as head-to-wind before the start gun.
+Leeward boats have right of way over windward boats and can luff them as high as head-to-wind until they have passed the start buoys.
 Boats can be pushed the wrong side of the start buoy by a boat below them.

 Calling water at the mark